Mira Schendel

-Mira Schendel (June 7, 1919 – July 24, 1988) was a Brazilian contemporary artist of the 20th century.
-She made numerous drawings on rice paper, but was also active as a painter, a poet, and a sculptor.
+Mira Schendel (June 7, 1919 – July 24, 1988) was a 20th-century Brazilian contemporary artist.
+She was known for her drawings on rice paper and was also active as a painter, poet, and sculptor.
 Her work drew upon the art of language and poetry, and what appears to have driven her was the ability to reinvent it.

 Early life

 Mira Schendel was born Myrrha Dagmar Dub in 1919 in Zurich, Switzerland.
 Her father, Karl Leo Dub, was a fabric merchant, and her mother, Ada Saveria Büttner, was a milliner.
 Although she had Jewish heritage, Schendel was baptized at her mother's request at the Kirche St. Peter and Paul, a Catholic church in Zurich, on October 20, 1920 and was raised as a Roman Catholic.
 Schendel's parents divorced in September 1922, and her mother married Count Tommaso Gnoli in 1937.
 In the late 1930s, Schendel began to study philosophy at the Universita Cattolica del Sacro Cuore in Milan.
 During her time in Milan Schendel also attended an art class.
 Because of racial laws introduced in Fascist Italy in 1938, she was designated as Jewish, stripped of her Italian citizenship and forced to leave university, and so decided to flee Italy in 1939.
 After travelling through Switzerland and Austria, she joined a group of refugees heading to Sarajevo.
-After spending the war in Sarajevo, she returned to Italy, with her first husband Josep Hargesheimer, and worked for the International Refugee Organisation in Rome.
+After spending the war in Sarajevo, she returned to Italy, with her first husband Josep Hargesheimer, and worked for the International Refugee Organization in Rome.
 Having applied to various countries in the Americas, in August 1949 she emigrated and settled with Josep in Brazil.

 Mira Schendel's arrival in Brazil ended a tortuous journey.
 Her significant background perhaps explains the theme of emancipation from the body/mind dialect and the metaphysical experience coinciding found throughout her work.